adri326/rexpaintjs-fork/README.md

 # rexpaintjs-fork

 A fork of `rexpaintjs`, a simple library to load REXPaint "XP" files as plain javascript objects.
-This fork aims to improve upon `rexpaintjs`, by adding more checks and features.
+This fork aims to improve upon `rexpaintjs`, by adding more checks and features, including the ability to export images.

 ## Usage